PrestaShop/prestashop.github.io/news/_posts/2020-03-20-ps17-patch-release-lifecycle.md

 - What about next major release?
 When will it happen?
 - What exactly involves this release process which is so costly ?

-As this blog post is already long, we will cover these questions in another post soon.
+As this blog post is already long, these questions might be covered in another post soon.
 If you have questions you would like to add to this list, please write a comment, and we will do our best to answer it in this next post!

-[1]: If a massive vulnerability is found, we might outlaw this rule and deliver patch releases for previous versions, but this would be only done for critical vulnerabilities.
+[1]: If a massive vulnerability is found, this rule might be bypassed and a patch releases delivered for previous versions, but this would be only done for critical vulnerabilities.
-[2]: In case of 'regular' security vulnerabilities we will follow this process.
-However if a critical vulnerability was found on older, unmaintained versions, we might break this rule and patch these older versions as we also care about the community still using these old versions.
+[2]: In case of 'regular' security vulnerabilities this process will be applied.
+However if a critical vulnerability was found on older, unmaintained versions, maintainersmight break this rule and patch these older versions as we also care about the community still using these old versions.